 8.2 Checking the total stroke

 Serious crushing injuries caused by moving parts when stroke positions are being tested!

-- Set the machine into set-up mode. - Reduce the operating pressure to a minimum. - Never reach into moving parts. - Pay attention to the gap dimensions of moving parts.
+- Set the machine into set-up mode.

+- Never reach into moving parts.

+- Pay attention to the gap dimensions of moving parts.